 2. Pneumatic Testing

 Pneumatic testing aims to ensure that a system can safely withstand its maximum operating pressure by subjecting it to pressures exceeding its design limit.
 This test employs air or inert gasses like nitrogen to pressurize the system up to 110% of its intended pressure threshold.
+In pneumatic testing, the system or component is pressurized with a gas, such as air or nitrogen, instead of a liquid.

+Similar to hydrostatic testing, the pressure is gradually increased to a specific level and held for a set duration.
 This type of testing is typically employed for systems that handle gases or compressed air.
 Pneumatic testing helps assess the system’s ability to withstand pressure, detect leaks, and ensure overall reliability and performance.

 Both hydrostatic and pneumatic testing involve careful pressure monitoring, visual inspections, and strict adherence to safety guidelines.
 The choice between the two methods depends on the specific characteristics and requirements of the system or component being tested.